canonical/sqlair/docs/howto/input-expressions.md

 ```

 ## Insert all columns of objects
 The syntax `INSERT INTO table (*) VALUES ($Type1.*, $Type2.col_name2, ...)` can be used to insert columns from structs into the database.
 SQLair will expand the asterisk on the left hand side into all the column names specified on the right.
 If a struct on the left is followed by an asterisk it will insert all tagged fields on the struct.
-Types with a single field/key specifed will only have just that member inserted.
+Types with a single field/key specified will only have just that member inserted.

-It will also insert the corrent number of parameter palceholders on the right.
+It will also insert the current number of parameter placeholders on the right.
 The values specified on the right will then be passed to the database as query arguments and be inserted into the database.

 Example:
 ```